Jamazi4/bimcat/notes.md

 known issue: the last pset won't trigger toast on removal - instead of form do it as removeComponentButton but with optimistic ui update

-added remove component from library - now toggle library private that will switch all private to public if library is going public.